glennhenry/cs-notes/docs/frontend-web-development/15-docker-and-kubernetes/docker-and-kubernetes.md

 While Docker is used to build containerized applications, **Kubernetes**, on the other hand, is a platform that helps manage and automate the deployment, scaling, and management of containerized applications.

-Kubernetes organizes containers into Pods, a smallest deployable unit in Kubernetes and can contain one or more containers.
-Containers within a Pod share the same network namespace and can communicate with each other.
+Kubernetes organizes containers into something called **pods**, they are the smallest deployable unit in Kubernetes and can contain one or more containers.
+Containers within a pod share the same network namespace and can communicate with each other.

 One or more pods grouped together and run on a machine is called a **Node**.
 Node is responsible for running a Pods of container and provide resources like CPU and memory for the Pods running on it.